appliedblockchain/launchpad.js/README.md

 ### Run this app with Docker Dev

-1. Install docker and docker compose
+1. Cd into `stack`
-2. In a terminal, run `source docker-aliases.sh`
+2. Run `source docker-aliases.sh`
-3. You might need to run `npm i && npm run compile` in the contracts folder if you haven't already.
+3. You might need to run `npm i && npm run compile` in the contracts directory if you haven't already.
 4. Start parity only: `launchpad-compose up parity`
 5. While parity is running, deploy the contracts(run `npm run deploy` from the contracts folder).
 6. Run `launchpad-compose build` to build the api and react images